inBeat/inbeat-website/content/top-influencers/instagram/tattoo-artists/japan/_index.md

 ---
-title: Top 10 Tattoo-Artists Instagram Influencers In Japan In 2023
+title: Top 10 Tattoo-Artists Instagram Influencers In Japan In 2024
 description: >-
-  Find top tattoo-artists Instagram influencers in Japan in 2023.
+  Find top tattoo-artists Instagram influencers in Japan in 2024.
 Most popular hashtags: #tattoo #art #tattooartist #tattooart.
 platform: Instagram
-hits: 38
+hits: 39
-text_top: Analyze the best Instagram influencers on inBeat.
+text_top: Identify the best Instagram profiles on inBeat.
-text_bottom: inBeat has 38 Instagram influencers like this in Japan for you to collaborate.
+text_bottom: inBeat holds 39 Instagram influencers like this in Japan for you to pitch.
 profiles:
   - username: "chapi_pi_pi"
     fullname: >-